Acacia - Chrono Echo

 Her counter resets to 0 and the cap becomes 36

-Hits still build her counter
+All hits still build her counter

 This is... decently complex, but it's not too bad - you just throw a few daggers, ult as soon as you can, then throw more daggers or slash, and then ult again.
 Repeat.

-There's a bit more too it than that though - Whilst in MILF form (yes, I am going to keep referring to it as that) Acacia's third dagger deals more damage (50% ish) and inflicts 1 stack of another counter of the enemy - when the enemy has 3 of that counter, your next standard skill slice deals double damage to them, and doing that double-damage slice against an enemy gives 3 stacks of yet another counter to Acacia, and when she has 6 of that, she can use her standard skill for an even bigger slice.
+There's a bit more too it than that though - Whilst in MILF form (yes, I am going to keep referring to it as that) Acacia's third dagger deals more damage (50% ish) and inflicts 1 stack of another counter of the enemy - when the enemy has 3 of that counter, your next standard skill slice deals double damage to them, and doing that double-damage slice against an enemy gives 3 stacks of yet another counter to Acacia, and when she has 6 of that, she can use her standard skill for a different, even bigger overhead slice.

-I feel you could remove everything in the above two paragraphs and just leave Acacia with the above bullet points and she'd still be perfectly fine, mechanically speaking.
+I feel you could remove everything in the above paragraphs and just leave Acacia with the above bullet points and she'd still be perfectly fine, mechanically speaking.

 Giving Acacia two additional stacks of things just makes her more complex to play with little extra benefit - she already has enough damage and AoE capabilities.